corpix/peephole/README.md

 ## Development

-All development process accompanied by containers.
-Docker containers used for development, Rkt containers used for production.
+All development process accompanied by containers(docker).

-> I am a big fan of Rkt, but it could be comfortable for other developers to use Docker for development and testing.

 ## Optional requirements